LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 ~~~~~~~~~~~~~~~~~~~

 Singleton variables in a clause are often misspell variables and, as
-such, one of the most common errors when programming in Prolog. when the
+such, one of the most common errors when programming in Prolog.
+When the
 backend Prolog compiler complies with the Prolog ISO standard or at
 least supports the ISO predicate ``read_term/3`` called with the option
 ``singletons(S)``, the Logtalk compiler warns about any singleton